psy0rz/rpi-ws281x-smi/README.md

-# Drive WS281x ledstrips with 8 or 16 parallel channels on a Raspberry
+# Drive WS281x ledstrips with 8 or 16 parallel channels on a Raspberry with NodeJS

 __Still a work in progress__